-Through its enhanced oversights, the AICPA Peer Review Program has found that the most common cause of material non-conformity in audits is a lack of documentation.
+Through its enhanced oversights, the AICPA Peer Review Program has found that one of the most common causes of material non-conformity in audits is a lack of documentation.
 Peer reviewers will be increasing their emphasis on this area moving forward.

 Good documentation enables an experienced auditor to understand

 - The nature, timing and extent of procedures performed;

 - The results of those procedures and evidence obtained; and

 - Any significant findings, issues identified or professional judgments made.

 The resources on this page will help your firm address common issues related to documentation.

 - Archived Webcast: “The Deeper Dive in Peer Review Audit Review Documentation”: This no-CPE archived webcast examines the requirements of the Audit Documentation standard, common misconceptions that the Peer Review Program has uncovered and how practitioners can avoid them in practice.